ridhimrastogi/Alfred/README.md

      - If the user is not correctly configured, Alfred will ask him to do so.
      - If the file to be downloaded is not present, then Alfred will prompt the user with the same.
      - If user provides unexpected input, Alfred will ask user to provide the correct options again.

+ #### 5. Fetching comments on a shared file

+  - **Preconditions**:

+ The file to be downloaded must exist on Google Drive and the user must either be the owner or must be one of the collaborators of the file.

+  - **Main Flow**:

+    User will ask Alfred to fetch comments for a particular file.
+Alfred will list all comments if number of comments are less than 5, else it will list the total number of comments and list the last 5 comments.

+  - **Subflows**:

+    - User will ping Alfred using its handle _@alfred_ with a command that includes the keywords **fetch/get** and **comments**..
+    - Alfred will check if such a file exists on the users Google Drive.
+    - Alfred will list comments on that file.

+  - **Alternative Flows**:

+    - If there are no comments, Alfred returns with “No comments found” message.
+    - Alfred being a conversational bot will ask user for the file name if user didn't specify it in the first call.
+    - If the user is not correctly configured, Alfred will ask him to do so.

 ## Architecture Design can be found in [DESIGN.md](https://github.ncsu.edu/csc510-fall2019/CSC510-9/blob/master/DESIGN.md)